allenai/spv2/README.md

 Other fields are work in progress.

+## Old version: SPv1

+There is an old version of the science-parse project at https://github.com/allenai/science-parse.
+That version works differently, and does generally worse, but it's faster, and has more features than this one.

 ## How can I run this myself?

 The easiest way to get started is to pull down the docker image.
 The name of the image is